Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 4/lab 4.md

 # 3. Create a hash of the file data
 hash = SHA256.new(file_data)

-# 4. Sign the hash using Raja's private key
+# 4. Sign the hash using my private key
 signature = pkcs1_15.new(private_key).sign(hash)

 # 5. Save the signature to a file